Explore Science-first Philosophy

 Were dinosaurs Jurassic movie smart?

-But, we can wonder.
+But we can wonder.

 Furthermore, if it turns out that three major lines of birds — that is, three lines of dinosaurs — survived the K–Pg extinction, that could itself be a clue.
 If those lines truly reach back into the Late Cretaceous, then they may have already shared a basic bird-style brain before the asteroid struck.
 That would not mean non-avian dinosaurs were “Jurassic movie smart.”
 But it would suggest that fairly advanced dinosaur brains were already on the landscape before the extinction, and that later bird intelligence may have been building on foundations laid in the age of dinosaurs.
 That is still speculative, but it is exactly the kind of clue that tells us to keep looking.

-Modern predator-prey scenes may be clouding our judgment.
+Modern predator-prey scenes may also be clouding our judgment.
 We tend to picture dinosaurs as less mentally sophisticated than the average mammal alive today.
 But that may be the wrong comparison.
 It is possible that many avian-line dinosaurs were more behaviorally complex than we usually imagine.
 If so, the ancient game between hunter and hunted may have looked less like the blunt struggle we often picture and more like a sharper contest of timing, memory, deception, and adaptation.
-Not movie-raptor silliness like opening doorknobs they had never seen, but a more complex and sophisticated game between the pursuing predator and the evading prey.
+Not movie-raptor silliness like opening doorknobs they had never seen, but a more complex game between the pursuing predator and the evading prey.

 — map / TST —